Program areas at Access Ventures

 Financial inclusion: in the united states, wealth inequality runs even more pronounced than income inequality.
 This lack of Access to financial services worsens inequality and the cycle of poverty.
 Without Access to financial services, low-wealth individuals become vulnerable to financial shocks, such as a car accident, hospitalization, or job loss.
 When families and individuals can save money; can Access affordable financial services for home, school and business; as well as exchange money in a safe manner, they can begin to invest in a better future.
 Financial inclusion leads to greater individual, family, and community stability.
 Inclusion is of benefit to the person, as well as society at large.
 In 2014, the organization partnered to bring kivazip and 0% financing to louisville as well as created a micro-loan program to partner with unbanked small businesses to provide Access to capital for them to thrive.

-Access to capital: traditional banking and financial services exclude millions of individuals and small businesses.
+Access to the economy: traditional banking and financial services exclude millions of individuals and small businesses.
 Inclusion in these financial systems leads to greater individual, family, and community stability.
-Therefore, we invest in companies and programs that improve Access to equitable capital, financial services, and the distribution of funds beyond traditional means.
+Therefore, we invest in companies and programs that improve Access to equitable capital, financial services, and the distributions of funds beyond traditional means for both personal and business financing to counter the effects of payday lending and improve opportunities for the unbanked and underbanked.
+Entrepreneurship is key to american dynamism and community flourishing and yet, Access to capital remains elusive for many.
+Therefore, we work to create alternative and geographically specific structures to build regional ecosystems.

 Creative economy: we believe that people have the right to realize their full potential.
 An economy that encourages creativity accelerates growth and long-term community vitality by encouraging people to be their authentic selves.
 The creative economy surfaces and redeems the beliefs we identify with, and that we value, and exposes that which is possible.
 We work intentionally to create programs that support creators and their creative development as they mature in their craft.

-Income from direct charitable activity - strategic real estate.
+Income from direct charitable activity - housing insecurity.

 See part ix-a - summary of direct charitable activities.